iambumblehead/pkce-pair/README.md

   * returns Promises rather than callbacks for using `window.crypto`

-If you're only using PKCE pairs in a node server environment only, [the pkce-challenge package][11] is a little bit smaller than this one and it doesn't need to return Promises, which are returned here because browser `window.crypto` returns them.
+If you're using PKCE pairs in a node server environment only and not a browser environment, [the pkce-challenge package][11] is a bit smaller than this one and it doesn't return async values, which are returned here because they are used by browser `window.crypto`.

 [10]: https://github.com/coolgk/utils/